Hi there. Welcome to Pillioness!

 New ideas for her next Pillioness article often wake her up at 3.14am.

 Luckily, there’s usually a bike in the kitchen to make her smile again.

 Pat knows so much about bikes, he’s like a motorcycle Wikipedia.

-He’s been riding for 48 years, and has owned dozens of motorbikes.
+He’s been riding for almost 50 years, and has had dozens of bikes.

-And he lives by his personal philosophy: there’s always room for another bike in the garage.
+He lives by his personal philosophy: you always need another book – and another bike in the shed.

 Head of Bike Security

-Hector the ginger biker cat spends hours on guard in the garage.
+Hector the ginger biker cat is usually on high alert in the garage.